Fair task allocation in transportation: Problem definition

 Objectives 1 and 3 are rather straightforward given the context.
 For the fairness objective, we use the notion of max-min fairness derived from Rawls' fairness principle \citep{rawls2009theory}.
 The central idea of max-min fairness is that the minimum utility of all bidders will have been maximized.
-In this work, we simply use the number of allocated jobs as a measure of the bidders' utility.
-In this way, we do not need to worry about the companies' actual utility functions, which they are unlikely willing to share with the auctioneer and which are difficult to model.
-It is reasonable to use our chosen measurement in many problems.
-For instance, in the inter-terminal transport problem, the trucking company will accrue additional income for each allocated job it can do in its free time.
-This utility can then be viewed as a function that is linear to the number of allocated jobs.
+In this work, we use the number of allocated jobs as a measure of the bidders' utility.
+In this way, we do not need to worry about the companies' actual utility functions, which they are likely unwilling to share with the auctioneer and which are difficult to model.

-Given a feasible allocation $\pi$, let the number of allocated jobs be $Z=\card{\{j_i\} | j_i\in J, \pi(j_i,\cdot,\cdot)=1}$.
-Let $\boldsymbol{\omega} = (\omega_1, \dots, \omega_{\card{K}})$ denote the number of jobs $\omega_k$ assigned to company $k \in K$ in $\pi$.
+Given a feasible allocation $\pi$, let the number of allocated jobs be $Z=\card{\{j_i\ : j_i\in \mathcal{J}, \pi(j_i,\cdot,\cdot)=1\}}$.
+Let $\boldsymbol{\omega} = (\omega_1, \dots, \omega_{K})$ denote the number of jobs $\omega_k$ assigned to company $k \in \mathcal{K}$ in $\pi$.
 We call $\boldsymbol{\omega}$ an allocation vector.
 Clearly, it holds that $\sum_{\omega_k\in \boldsymbol{\omega}} \omega_k = Z$.
-Given $Z$ jobs, there may exist many possible allocations that distribute $Z$ jobs to $\card{K}$ companies.
-We call an allocation vector $\boldsymbol{\omega}$ $Z$-feasible if and only if $\boldsymbol{\omega}$ can lead to a feasible allocation and $\sum_{\omega_k\in \boldsymbol{\omega}} \omega_k = Z$.
+Given $Z$ jobs, there may exist many possible allocations that distribute $Z$ jobs to $K$ companies.
+We call an allocation vector $\boldsymbol{\omega}$ \emph{$Z$-feasible} if and only if $\boldsymbol{\omega}$ can lead to a feasible allocation and $\sum_{\omega_k\in \boldsymbol{\omega}} \omega_k = Z$.